 Note that this type of law pertains only to new construction, which includes additions to a building.
 Property maintenance codes for commerial structures and rehabilitation codes, which govern standards for remodeling, are completely different issues.

 The suggested code itself is published as a book, and the municipality simply adopts an ordinance referring to its name, publisher, and date, and spells out any changes or exceptions they want to make on a local basis.
+Note that sometimes the code date is significant, as a city or town might feel that an older edition of the code better suits local conditions.

 Topics include electrical wiring, plumbing, heating and cooling facilities, structural support for the building and roof, and provision of doors and windows.